Ajex-Joshy/React-JS/Project Based Learnig/6.HungryDine-3/testing.md

 for that we will write all test cases in
 `__test__` folder
-so all the files in this folder is considered as test cases or you can write file with extension .test.js or .spec.js
+so all the files in this folder is considered as test cases we write file with extension .test.js or .spec.js
 eg: Header.test.js, Body.spec.js

 also just for information